*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 VI.
 The Obama Years

-¶ 77 Leave a comment on paragraph 77 1 By 2016, American voters were fed up.
+¶ 78 Leave a comment on paragraph 78 0 By 2016, American voters were fed up.
 In that year’s presidential race, Republicans spurned their political establishment and nominated a real estate developer and celebrity billionaire, Donald Trump, who, decrying the tyranny of “political correctness” and promising to “Make America Great Again,” promised to build a wall to keep out Mexican immigrants and, as the territorial ambitions and terrorist tactics of the Islamic State (commonly referred to as ISIS, short for the Islamic State in Syria and Iraq, or sometimes as ISIL, short for the Islamic State in Iraq and the Levant) grabbed headlines, to alter immigration law to bar Muslim immigrants.
 The Democrats, meanwhile, flirted with the candidacy of Senator Bernie Sanders, a self-described socialist from Vermont, before ultimately nominating Hillary Clinton, who, after eight years as First Lady in the 1990s, had served eight years in the Senate and four more as Secretary of State.
 Voters despaired: Trump and Clinton were the most unpopular nominees in modern American history.
 Majorities of Americans viewed each candidate unfavorably and majorities in both parties said, early in the election season, that they were motivated more by voting against their rival candidate than for their own. ((https://www.washingtonpost.com/news/the-fix/wp/2016/07/14/a-quarter-of-americans-dislike-both-major-party-presidential-candidates/?tid=a_inl; http://graphics.wsj.com/elections/2016/donald-trump-and-hillary-clintons-popularity-problem/.))
-With incomes frozen, politics gridlocked, race relations tense, and headlines full of violence, such frustrations only channeled a larger sense of stagnation.
-Americans looked anxiously to the future, and, often, to a new generation busy discovering, perhaps, that change was not impossible.
+With incomes frozen, politics gridlocked, race relations tense, and headlines full of violence, such frustrations only channeled a larger sense of stagnation, one which upset traditional political allegiances.
+In the end, despite winning nearly three-million more votes nationwide, Clinton failed to carry key Midwestern states where frustrated white, working-class voters abandoned the Democratic Party–a Republican president hadn’t carried Wisconsin, Michigan, or Pennsylvania, for instance, since the 1980s–and swung their support to the Republicans.
+In the aftermath of the election, however, political divisions only deepened and a nation deeply divided by income, culture, race, geography, and ideology trudged onward.
+Americans looked anxiously to the future, and yet also, often, to a new generation busy discovering, perhaps, that change was not impossible.

 VIII.
 New Horizons

-¶ 87 Leave a comment on paragraph 87 2 The collapse of the Soviet Union brought neither global peace nor stability and the attacks of September 11, 2001 plunged the United States into interminable conflicts around the world.
+¶ 88 Leave a comment on paragraph 88 0 The collapse of the Soviet Union brought neither global peace nor stability, and the attacks of September 11, 2001 plunged the United States into interminable conflicts around the world.
 At home, economic recession, entrenched joblessness, and general pessimism infected American life as contentious politics and cultural divisions poisoned social harmony.
 And yet the stream of history changes its course.
 Trends shift, things change, and events turn.
 New generations bring with them new perspectives and they share new ideas with new technologies.
 Our world is not foreordained.
 It is the product of history, the ever-evolving culmination of a longer and broader story, of a larger history, of a raw, distinctive, American Yawp.

 X. Reference Material